 Ordinal Number in AMS Documents Annex 1 1.
 Statistics Annex 2 2.
-Decisions of the Council of Ministers and Ordinances Annex 3 3.
-Regulatory Framework of Epoka 3.1.
-Organization &amp; Management 3.2 Organization Chart 3.3.
-List of rules and regulations 3.4 Student's representation 3.5.
-Student Affairs 3.6 Current organization Scheme of Epoka University 3.7 Organization Scheme of Epoka University as of 2017-2018 academic year 3.8 Internal Legal Framework of Epoka University 3.9 Number of amendments of the Regulations, Directives and other internal legal acts of EpokaUniv'ty Annex 4 4 Decision Making Processes 4.1 Meetings of the Decisions Making Bodies of Epoka University for 2016 4.
-2 1 Decision-making body: Higher Board of Epoka University for 2016 4.3 Decision-making body: Senate of Epoka University for 2016 4.4 Decision-making body: Administrative Board of Epoka University for 2016 4.5 Decision-making body: Academic Evaluation and Quality Improvement (AEQI) Board for 2016 4.6 Decision-making body: The Council of Professors of the Faculty of Economics and Administrative Sciences '16 4.7 Decision-making body: The Board of Faculty of Economics and Administrative Sciences for 2016 4.9 Decision-making body: Council of Professors of the Faculty of Architecture and Engineering for 2016 4.10 Decision-making body: Administrative Board of the Faculty of Architecture and Engineering for 2016 4.11 Decision-making body: Board of the Faculty of Architecture and Engineering for 2016 4.12 Functional Process Map 4.13 Graduation of Students 4.14 Admission Quotas 4.15 Book Purchase 4.16Opening of the new study programs 4.17 Publications 4.18 Offering of Scholarships for specific categories 4.19 Final Comprehensive Exam 4.20 Approval of the Statute of Epoka University Annex 5 5.
+Decisions of the Council of Ministers and Ordinances Annex 3 Regulatory Framework of Epoka Organization & Management Organization Chart List of rules and regulations 4 Student's representation Student Affairs Current organization Scheme of Epoka University 7 Organization Scheme of Epoka University as of 2017-2018 academic year 8 Internal Legal Framework of Epoka University 9 Number of amendments of the Regulations, Directives and other internal legal acts of EpokaUniv'ty Annex 4 4 Decision Making Processes 4.1 Meetings of the Decisions Making Bodies of Epoka University for 2016 4.2 1 Decision-making body: Higher Board of Epoka University for 2016 4.3 Decision-making body: Senate of Epoka University for 2016 4.4 Decision-making body: Administrative Board of Epoka University for 2016 4.5 Decision-making body: Academic Evaluation and Quality Improvement (AEQI) Board for 2016 4.6 Decision-making body: The Council of Professors of the Faculty of Economics and Administrative Sciences '16 4.7 Decision-making body: The Board of Faculty of Economics and Administrative Sciences for 2016 4.9 Decision-making body: Council of Professors of the Faculty of Architecture and Engineering for 2016 4.10 Decision-making body: Council of Professors of the Faculty of Architecture and Engineering for 2016 4.10 Decision-making body: Administrative Board of the Faculty of Architecture and Engineering for 2016 4.11 Decision-making body: Board of the Faculty of Architecture and Engineering for 2016 4.12 Functional Process Map 4.13 Graduation of Students 4.14 Admission Quotas 4.15 Book Purchase 4.16Opening of the new study programs 4.17 Publications 4.18 Offering of Scholarships for specific categories 4.19 Final Comprehensive Exam Annex 5 4.20 Approval of the Statute of Epoka University 5.
 List of Research Activities and Conferences 5.11.
 Research Activities at Epoka 5.2 General data 5.3 List of publications 5.4 Conferences 5.5 Research and Development Projects 5.6 Application for projects in International Programs